The industrial-scale threat

 The Musina-Mahado Special Economic Zone is a large-scale industrial development that is the undergirding of an ambitious plan to industrialise the remote Vhembe region of South Africa’s northern Limpopo Province based on the exploitation of its coal resources.

 The scale of the project is immense.
-It spans an area of 60 Km2 encompassing multiple industrial sites and extensive infrastructure development, ranging from power and petrochemicals plants, to a mega-dam on the Limpopo River and the so-called “Smart City” township.
+The MMSEZ spans an area of 60 Km2 encompassing multiple industrial sites and extensive infrastructure development, ranging from power and petrochemicals plants, to a mega-dam on the Limpopo River and the so-called “Smart City” township.

-The SEZ will cost over US$22 billion to develop and will be the biggest such industrial development in South Africa.
+The SEZ will cost the national fiscus over US$22 billion to develop and will be the biggest such industrial development in South Africa.
 The metallurgical zone will more than double SA’s steel manufacturing capacity and is seen as the key to unlocking the coal reserves of the Greater Soutpansberg Coalfields.

 Coal